intervention-engine/frontend/DOCKER.md

     $ echo $DOCKER_HOST
     tcp://192.168.59.103:2376

-So to access the frontend, enter http://192.168.59.103:49162 in your browswer.
+So to access the frontend, enter http://192.168.59.103:49162 in your browser.
 You can also set up port forwarding on your machine to allow access via localhost.